About Us

 Stacey grew up in Massachusetts, and has had a deep love and respect for animals since a young age.
 After years of living in different parts of the country, she ended up spending 3 months volunteering on a small game reserve in South Africa, where she was able to track and observe key species for conservation efforts.
 Upon her return she spent a year back in Washington, DC, pursuing different opportunities to continue supporting wildlife conservation.

 She moved to Charlottesville in 2014, and began working at Relay Foods.
 When the company closed their doors, she joined the Charlottesville-Albemarle SPCA as an adoptions counselor, and later became the volunteer manager.
-Her shelter experience, along with her first adopted dog, Franklin, taught her more than she could ever imagine about canine behavior – the good and the bad – and helped shape her appreciation and understanding of these dynamic animals.
+Her shelter experience, along with her first adopted dog, Franklin, taught her more than she could ever imagine about canine behavior and helped shape her appreciation and understanding of these dynamic animals.

-Stacey lives on a small farm in Esmont with her husband, two dogs, and a mixed flock of birds.
+Stacey lives on a small farm in Esmont with her husband, son, Henry, and two dogs.

 Call today to reserve a room: 540.390.0911.
 We also text!
 Or email us at